 The gaggle of Chinese men behind their spokesperson appears to find the claim amusing.

-This cartoon is familiar in theme and tone to “E. Pluribus Unum (Except the Chinese)” drawn four months earlier.
+This cartoon is similar in theme and tone to “E. Pluribus Unum (Except the Chinese),” which was drawn four months earlier.

 *Denis Kearney was a self-described ‘soldier” against the Chinese immigrants.
 In California, San Francisco Wasp illustrator George Keller frequently depicted Kearney wearing military garb, and in particular, a bicorn hat.
 Nast also picked up the symbolism when referring to Kearney, though it cannot be determined this was his intent for this specific drawing.